RichardM99/ionic-3-version-build-file-hook/README.md

 **main.js?v=1**

 The *appAfterBuild.js* script in this repo automatically adds a version number to your *main.js* file once your build completes.
-It parses *config.xml*, looks for the *version* node in platform browser, increments it's value by one, and tacks it on to your main.js file as the version number ('v').
+It parses *config.xml*, looks for the *version* node in platform browser, increments it's value by one, and tacks it on to your main.js file as the version number ('?v=').

 ## How To Use